9th8/up-to-date-real-world-haskell/24-concurrent-and-multicore-programming.md

 ::::

-You should easily be able to adapt this to your particular needs, whether you\'re working with network connections, database handles, or data managed by a C library.
+You should easily be able to adapt this to your particular needs, whether you're working with network connections, database handles, or data managed by a C library.

 ### Finding the status of a thread